-Oscar-winning composer Alexandre Desplat is one of the most coveted film composers in the world today.
-Desplat is noted for his collaborations with some of the world’s top filmmakers: Wes Anderson, George Clooney, Stephen Daldry, David Fincher, Stephen Frears, Tom Hooper, Ang Lee, Terrence Malick, Roman Polanski and Angelina Jolie garnering nine Academy Award nominations.
+Two-time Oscar-winning composer Alexandre Desplat is one of the most respected film composers in the world today.
+Desplat is noted for his collaborations with some of the world’s top filmmakers: Greta Gerwig, Wes Anderson, Guillermo del Toro, George Clooney, Kathryn Bigelow, Stephen Daldry, David Fincher, Stephen Frears, Tom Hooper, Ang Lee, Terrence Malick and Angelina Jolie.
+To date, he has received eleven Academy Award nominations and two Oscars.

 Desplat first captivated American ears with The Girl With The Pearl Earring and Birth.
-The two-time Golden Globe and Oscar winner has since scored a range of incredible films, eight of which have been Oscar-nominated: The Queen, The Curious Case Of Benjamin Button, Fantastic Mr. Fox, The King’s Speech, Argo, Philomena, The Imitation Game and Wes Anderson’s The Grand Budapest Hotel which won the 2015 Oscar for Best Score.
-Desplat’s thematic score to Guillermo Del Toro’s film, The Shape of Water garnered a 2018 Golden Globe, a BAFTA, and recently won the Academy Award for Best Original Score.
+The two-time Oscar and Golden Globe winner has since scored a range of acclaimed films, eleven of which have been Oscar-nominated: The Queen, The Curious Case Of Benjamin Button, The Imitation Game, The King’s Speech, Argo, Philomena, The Painted Veil for which he received a Golden Globe and Wes Anderson’s Fantastic Mr. Fox, Isle of Dogs, and The Grand Budapest Hotel which won the 2015 Oscar for Best Score.
+Desplat’s thematic score to Guillermo Del Toro’s film, The Shape of Water won the 2018 Academy Award for Best Original Score and garnered a 2018 Golden Globe, a BAFTA, a 2019 Grammy nomination.
+Most recently, Desplat scored Greta Gerwig’s Little Women which was nominated for a 2020 Golden Globe and an Academy Award for Best Original Score.

-Desplat’s recent work includes Angelina Jolie’s Unbroken, his second collaboration with Tom Hooper (The King’s Speech), The Danish Girl, Illumination Entertainment’s recent box office smash hit, The Secret Life Of Pets, Florence Foster Jenkins starring Meryl Streep, and Touchstone’s The Light Between Oceans starring Michael Fassbender and Alicia Vikander, The Shape of Water directed by Guillermo Del Toro’s, and George Clooney’s comedy crime feature, Suburbicon.
-Upcoming for Desplat is Fox Searchlight’s animation adventure-comedy, Isle of Dogs directed by Wes Anderson.
+Desplat’s work includes Angelina Jolie’s Unbroken, his second collaboration with Tom Hooper The Danish Girl, Godzilla, directed by Gareth Edwards, Illumination Entertainment’s box office smash hit, The Secret Life Of Pets as well as the sequel The Secret Life of Pets 2, Florence Foster Jenkins starring Meryl Streep, Zero Dark Thirty directed by Kathryn Bigelow, Twilight Saga: New Moon, directed by Chris Weitz, Harry Potter and the Deathly Hallows, Pts.
+1 & 2, Jacques Audiard’s Rust and Bone and The Sisters Brothers starring Joaquin Phoenix and Jake Gyllenhaal, The Shape of Water directed by Guillermo Del Toro, George Clooney’s comedy crime feature, Suburbicon and Fox Searchlight’s animation adventure-comedy Isle of Dogs directed by Wes Anderson.

-Born to a Greek mother and French father, Desplat grew up in France with a budding love for Hollywood film music, and broke into the French film industry in the 1980s.
-With a penchant for lyricism, elegant orchestrations, and precise dramatization, Desplat has quickly joined the pantheon of all-time greats.
+Born to a Greek mother and French father, Desplat grew up in France with a budding love for Hollywood film music, and broke into the French film industry in the 1990s.
 “I was in a car with a friend who had offered me a double vinyl of Star Wars,” Desplat remembers.
 “It might have been ’78.
 He gave me this record, and I remember having said to him, “Hmm.
 ‘Music composed and conducted by John Williams.’
 That’s what I want to do.”
 And that’s what I’m doing.”
+With a penchant for lyricism, elegant orchestrations, and precise dramatization, Desplat has quickly joined the pantheon of all-time greats.